PowerShell/PowerShell-RFC/1-Draft/RFC00XX-Native-Command-Error-Handling.md

 }
  ```

-#### Convert non-terminating errors to terminating where the command output is used

-This implements semantics equivalent to bash `set -eo pipefail` in the runtime layer.

-The `$PSStrictPipeLine` preference variable would govern promotion of a non-terminating error to a
-terminating error on getting an object from the pipeline output stream.
-Possible values would be:

-- `$false`: (the default) an object can be collected from the pipeline output stream regardless of
-  the command exit value.
-This is the same as existing PowerShell treatment of this case.
-- `$true`: where the exit status of a native command is `$false`, trying to get an object from its
-  output stream will create a terminating error from the non-terminating errors in its error stream.
-  Conversion to boolean would be structured to ensure that this returns `$false` if the output
-  pipeline does not contain anything without trying to get an actual value from it.

-This would allow syntax like `if`, `while` and pipeline chain operators to be usefully combined with
-native commands.

-This approach is less desirable because it's based on the command output instead of the return code.

 ### Set-StrictMode

 A common configuration command for POSIX scripts `set -euo pipefail` includes the `set -u`
 configuration which returns an error if any variable has not been previously defined.
 This is
 equivalent to the existing PowerShell `Set-StrictMode` and is not needed to be addressed in this RFC.

-### Add "strict" native command option

-The `$PSStrictNativeCommand` preference should treat creation of an `ErrorRecord` for native
-commands in the same way as this is treated elsewhere.
-Described here as a Boolean, could be
-considered as an enum to allow for future expansion.
-Possible values are:

-- `$false`: (the default) ignore non-zero exit codes.
-This is the same as existing PowerShell
-  treatment of this case.
-- `$true`: Populate the error stream of the native command with an `ErrorRecord` associated with an
-  `ExitException` exception.